-It begins in our elementary schools with an innovative math curriculum that develops deep mathematical understanding.
+It begins in our elementary schools with the innovative Math in Focus: Singapore Math curriculum, which develops deep mathematical understanding.
 Teachers use a concrete-to-pictorial-to-abstract learning progression anchored in hands-on experiences so children learn how and why math works in real life.
 This curriculum continues through pre-algebra in the Middle School, perfectly preparing students for algebra, geometry and the problem-based math courses at the Senior School.

 Based on coursework developed at Phillips Exeter Academy, the Senior School math curriculum replaces the traditional textbook- and teacher-centered approach with a student-centered, discussion-based teaching methodology that encourages students to develop creative problem-solving strategies rather than formulaic answers.
 This prepares students to succeed in upper-level courses in trigonometry and calculus.
 Students with exceptional math skills have the opportunity to pursue an accelerated track of coursework, including six advanced electives beyond calculus.

 Science has never been more exciting at Shady Side.
 Beginning in the youngest grades, our students become research scientists and explore the world around them through a mixture of classroom, laboratory and field experiences.